The Art of Art Writing

 In one telling anecdote during Earnest’s interview with the inimitable Lucy Lippard, the Greenberg name had become a joke in the forum of the general assembly among New York intellectuals, in the heady days of sexual revolution and Civil Rights, as budding young feminists and African-American historians were raising the bar on social responsibility in the cultural sector.
 Lippard recounted for Earnest of when she asked Greenberg what he meant by “quality” during a lecture that he gave at MoMA.
 He gave a short reply, which was met with a surprising retort: “If I have to tell you that, I have to tell you the difference between red and green.”
 To which Lippard wittily responded: “Rosenberg and Greenberg?”
 (293)

 Despite what many interviews chronicle as Greenberg’s downfall, when his predictions and authority as a journalistic art critic have been stymied by the changing scene and the fickle nature of popularity in the greater art scene, his writing style remains seminal, a foundation on which contemporary writing stands, especially when it is about art.
 Earnest transcribed many influential voices who have directly benefited from the collegial engagement of Greenberg firsthand.
-He crafted essential required reading lists for the youngest generation of writers intent on gaining art literacy, or on find a new voice in cultural journalism by writing for publications like Art in America, ARTNews, Artforum, and more recently Hyperallergic and Brooklyn Rail.
+He crafted essential required reading lists for the youngest generation of writers intent on gaining art literacy, or on finding a new voice in cultural journalism by writing for publications like Art in America, ARTNews, Artforum, and more recently Hyperallergic and Brooklyn Rail.
 The legacies of Art in America and ARTNews in particular stand as pillars that have contributed not only to the life of art, but, as publishers, also sustained the livelihoods of poets like the contemporary Eileen Myles, and the towering 20th-century icon, John Ashbery.
 Currently, the reputation of Hyperallergic and Brooklyn Rail is becoming increasingly influential on the American scene of art writing.2

 The worlds of publishing and art, and the bridges connecting them, are built and maintained very differently than they had been in the late 20th century.
 There is a wealth of drama between the editorial management of ARTNews and Artforum, for example, and how its ideological battles were reflected in the changing tide of art movements.
 Similarly, the practices of arts coverage developed in sophistication as editors and writers changed sides.